callumalpass/obsidian-biblib/README.md

 4. These files can be used with external tools or referenced in your notes
 5. To export a unified BibTeX file from all your literature notes, open the command palette and select "Export Bibliography as BibTeX" (path configurable in Settings).

+### Using the Zotero Connector (Desktop Only)

+BibLib now includes direct integration with the Zotero Connector browser extension, allowing you to capture citations and PDFs with a single click:

+1. In BibLib settings, enable the "Zotero Connector Server" option
+2. Install the [Zotero Connector](https://www.zotero.org/download/connectors) extension for your browser
+3. Make sure Zotero desktop application is **NOT running** (it uses the same port by default)
+4. When browsing a site with scholarly content:
+   - Simply click the Zotero button in your browser toolbar
+   - The connector will automatically detect and send data to BibLib
+5. BibLib will:
+   - Automatically open the bibliography modal with pre-filled citation data
+   - Download and attach PDFs when available from supported sites (like arXiv, publisher sites, etc.)
+   - Allow you to customize the citekey before saving
+   - Create a properly formatted literature note with all metadata

+> [!NOTE]
+> The Zotero Connector feature is only available on desktop versions of Obsidian due to platform limitations on mobile devices.
+>
+> **Advanced usage:** If you want to use both Zotero desktop and BibLib simultaneously, you'll need to:
+> 1. Change the port in BibLib settings to something different (e.g., 23118)
+> 2. Hold Shift when clicking the Zotero button to manually select server
+> 3. Enter the custom address (e.g., `http://127.0.0.1:23118`)

 ### Working with PDF Annotations

 BibLib integrates with Obsidian's native PDF capabilities, creating a workflow for academic reading and citation: